nidmgh/sysbenchCloudDB/AWS/AWS_PG15_Sysbench.md

 1. **8C32GB PG15** on AWS's Virginian region can scale concurrency up to **128** threads with stability
 2. Further stress to 256 significant increases latency by **78%** with limited gain on throughput of **16%**, with 512 threads will gain no throughput(comparing to the 128) with 5X latency.
 3. With fully utilized at thread 128, the PG instance can produce **~1400 tps** and **1.8 tps/monthcost$** (month cost = monthly cost of this instance in term of US $)
+4. In the follow up study, by paying more IOPS(double from 2K to 4K), TPS increases and TPS/monthlycost improved by 40~60% at 16/32/64 thds(the following charts were drawing with 2000 IOPS setting)

 ![](./images/AWS_PG15_TPS_TPSpDollar.jpg)